 History of the horns: The horns in Abbots Bromley, which for the rest of the year hang on the walls of the local church, have been carbon dated to 1065.
 At least one historian of the dance has identified them with an 11th century monk named Wulfric, counselor to King Ethelred and founder of a Benedictine Abbey on whose land the village was founded in 1004.
 He speculates that the horns were from caribou brought in by Vikings, possibly those against whom Wulfric defended Mercia in 1010.

-The dance was adapted to the Midwinter Revels by John Langstaff and is done in Revels fashion to a haunting tune first notated in the 1850′s by an Abbots Bromley resident, William Robinson, who said it was old in his time.
-Its appeal is the appeal of ancient ritual: it cannot be explained, only experienced, with no ready understanding of the figures or the movements except a sense that it has to do with hunting and takes us back to a time when, in a rural setting where hunting was crucial to survival, some even more ancient invocation to the hunt’s victim was practiced — every winter, and always in the same way.
+The dance was adapted by John Langstaff and is done in Revels fashion to a haunting tune first notated in the 1850′s by an Abbots Bromley resident, William Robinson, who said it was old in his time.
+Its appeal is the appeal of most ritual: it cannot be explained, only experienced.

 Lord of the Dance and Morris Dancing